 The accommodations can only be booked online, through their website.
 Currently, the company has around 30.000 registered clients and serves more than 100.000 customers a year.
 The main goal of BookMe company is to provide the best conditions as possible, so by the end of the stay, each customer receives a survey to evaluate their satisfaction level (within a rate of 0 to 5), over the different services provided: location, price, amenities, among others.

 Although the company presented stable results for the last three years, it is concerned about its financial projections for the next triennium.
-This report aims to address the volatility’s profit growth perspectives for the next three years by

-optimizing the marketing department annual budget, this means, creating more efficient campaigns.
-The approach taken by the Data Science team is the identification of segments within the company’s Customer database with different perspectives: customer satisfaction, customer characteristics, xxxxx to target the marketing activities.
+This report aims to address the volatility’s profit growth perspectives for the next three years by optimizing the marketing department annual budget, this means, creating more efficient campaigns.
+The approach taken by the Data Science team is the identification of segments within the company’s Customer database with different perspectives: customer satisfaction, customer characteristics, customer retention, to target the marketing activities.

-The Data Science team doesn’t have a simple goal for the analysis and are not interested in prediction (eg budgeting prediction), as they aim is more related to discover reviling things about the company’s customers features (unsupervised learning).
+The Data Science team doesn’t have a simple goal for the analysis and are not interested in prediction (eg budgeting prediction), as the aim is more related to discover reviling things about the company’s customers features (unsupervised learning).
 Is there an enlighten way to visualize the data?
 Can the data be divided in subgroups among the features or observations?

 Summarize the basic results and conclusions that you will present